Carpet Trends — 17 Styles, Prints, and Designs Taking Over 2025

 According to Nadia, another great sustainable option is recycled yarn.
 "Used carpeting, discarded fishing nets, and textile waste from clothing manufacturing are all examples of repurposed materials used to create carpets," she says.
 We love this beautiful cross-hatched rug from Target which weaves in recycled denim for a splash of color and a multi-textural look.

-6. Decorative Borders
+10. Decorative Borders

 "Fringe is a decorative trim that is usually on the shorter end of the rugs, to work well on traditional or contemporary flat woven rugs," says Kashi Shikunova, director of Yam Studios.
 "That aside, hand serving is a tight, continuous thread along the edges made by hand often in matching yarn to the rug.
 It's often invisible and looks very sleek."

-Right now, rounded edges - and scalloped borders in particular - are all the rage.
-The look so decorative, and they add a whimsical touch to your carpet.
+Right now, rounded edges — and scalloped borders in particular — are all the rage.
+They look so decorative, and they add a whimsical touch to your carpet.
 "Vintage-inspired borders such as fringe and herringbone are also in, or step it up a notch with leather or suede borders," says Nadia.

-7. Stripes
+11. Stripes

-Stripes are also a great way to a dynamic element to a design.
+Stripes are also a great way to add a dynamic element to a design.
 "Using contrasting colors or tones, they can create a striking visual impact that immediately catches the eye," says Anushka Ahuja, co-founder of Studio By Agni.
 "The stripes can also be utilized to manipulate the perception of space; horizontal stripes can make a room appear more expansive, while vertical stripes can make it feel taller."

 That said, Joanna notes that stripe trends have shifted in recent years.
-"Soft tonal stripes are very popular in plain yarns and natural yarns while colored stripes are more likely to made in two or three bold colors in broader designs," she says.
+"Soft tonal stripes are very popular in plain yarns and natural yarns while colored stripes are more likely made in two or three bold colors in broader designs," she says.
 "The muti-colored 'barcode' is being replaced by a more elegant configuration, too."

-8. Staircase Carpets
+12. Staircase Carpets

 If you're wary of going bold with your carpet choices, start by experimenting with smaller areas, like staircase carpets, which are relatively low commitment as they are simple to install and switch up.

 "There's a growing trend to put color and pattern on stairs and landings, especially as edged runners," explains Joanna.
-"By definition, staircases lend themselves color and design and there are many exciting collections in the market.
+"By definition, staircases lend themselves to color and design and there are many exciting collections in the market.
 They're areas that lead people around the home and are directional.
 They need to be seen and provide the perfect canvas for 'carpet art'."

-9. Color block
+13. Color block

 Color blocking has taken many different forms over the last few years, but it comes up season after season in interior trends.
 Going bold on the walls isn't for everyone, and it's certainly not for every space, but the best carpet colors in clashing hues can be a more subtle and exciting way to embrace this ever-popular trend.

 "Typically, opposites work as pairings, something light against something dark, something bright against something desaturated," says Barbara Reyes, director of design at Frederick Tang.
 You can complete this look with a literal color-blocked carpet, or you could layer colorful rugs over a bright carpet.
-Your decision will really depend if you're looking to replace your flooring option or just build upon an existing one.
+Your decision will depend on if you're looking to replace your flooring option or just build upon an existing one.

 Taking inspiration from architectural and structural configurations, many carpet and rug designers are incorporating curves and rounded silhouettes in carpets to add a textural effect.